-Healthcare organizations have already embraced the cloud.
-Today, its primarily healthcare applications such as EMRs, Contact Centers, and Health Information Systems that have migrated to the cloud.
-However, infrastructure management is on the horizon.
-Our recent survey found that while only 14% of healthcare organizations leverage cloud management today, 41% have plans to move their infrastructure management into the cloud in the next 1-5 years.
+Healthcare organizations have already embraced the cloud, with healthcare applications such as contact centers, electronic medical records (EMR), and health information systems (HIS) driving cloud adoption.
+Now, cloud network infrastructure management is on the near horizon.
+Our recent survey found that while only 14% of healthcare organizations leverage cloud network management today, 41% have plans to move their infrastructure management into the cloud in the next 1-5 years.

-For healthcare organizations that are starting to look at the benefits of cloud-management infrastructure, this blog offers advice on how to get started with cloud-management in a very targeted way.
+For healthcare organizations that are starting to look at the benefits of cloud-managed networking, I wanted to offer guidance with three golden nuggets of advice on where to get started with cloud management in a very targeted way.

-Due to ongoing space constraints in main hospitals, more and more supporting functions (i.e. finance) are moving into office spaces outside the hospital campus.
-Without patients and medical devices, these remote offices represent an easy way to get started with cloud-management to provide support staff with reliable connectivity, without a heavy administrative burden.
+Due to the ongoing space constraints within hospitals, more and more supporting functions (i.e. finance) are moving into office spaces outside the hospital campus.
+Without patients and medical devices, these remote offices represent an easy way to get started with cloud management to provide support staff with reliable connectivity, without a heavy administrative burden.

-What does this mean for networking and IT teams?
-The ability to onboard new locations and clinics in a quick and painless manner is a critical requirement.
-Cloud-managed solutions work well for this specific use case, giving IT teams the ability to easily centralize and manage their network infrastructure in locations without any IT support.
-With automated on-boarding and provisioning and simple templates to enable services, on-boarding new locations and clinics can be done in a fast and efficient way.
+So, what does this mean for networking and IT teams?
+The ability to onboard new locations and clinics quickly and painlessly is a critical requirement.
+A cloud-based solution is well-suited for centralized management of network infrastructure in numerous remote locations, without the need for any onsite IT support.
+With automated onboarding and provisioning, as well as simple templates to enable services, onboarding new locations and clinics can be done quickly and efficiently.